mgkimsal/RjhRedbean/README.md

 Assumming all went well, your vendor directory should now look like:

 vendor/
-├── autoload.php
+	autoload.php
-├── composer
+	composer/
-│   ├── autoload_classmap.php
+		autoload_classmap.php
-│   ├── autoload_namespaces.php
+		autoload_namespaces.php
-│   ├── autoload_real.php
+		autoload_real.php
-│   ├── ClassLoader.php
+		ClassLoader.php
-│   └── installed.json
+		installed.json
-├── gabordemooij
+	gabordemooij/
-│   └── redbean
+		redbean/
-├── README.md
+	README.md
-├── richardjh
+	richardjh/
-│   └── RjhRedbean
+		RjhRedbean/
-├── zendframework
+	zendframework/
-│   └── zendframework
+		zendframework/
-└── ZF2
+	ZF2/

 You now need to enable the RjhRedbean module in your application.
-Note that RedbeanPHP ORM is not itsefl a ZF2 module and does not need to be enabled.
+Note that RedbeanPHP ORM is not itself a ZF2 module and does not need to be enabled.

 Edit your config/application.php file to look like: